Abhinav-Bhardwaj-09/LongestEvenLengthSubstring/README.md

     The first line of input contains an integer Test_cases denoting the total number of test cases.
     Each test case contains a string.

+Output Format

+    Print length of the longest substring of length 2k.